cGMP manufacturing of clinical & commercial batches

 - For adherent cell culture, cell factories are used, from 4x to 24xCF10;

-- Our total cGMP baseline production capacity is up to 32 cGMP batches per year with 8 batches per cGMP production suite;
+- Our total cGMP baseline production capacity is up to 75 cGMP batches per year;

 - Typical purification steps performed in these cGMP manufacturing areas include depth filtration, tangential flow filtration, and chromatography (affinity, ion exchange, and size exclusion);

-- Contact us to learn more about our cGMP viral vector manufacturing capacity and for a guided virtual tour of our facilities!
+- Contact us to learn more about our cGMP viral vector manufacturing capacity!

-Because we are a one-stop shop, our goal is to be your partner from process development up to commercial products.
-This is why we are currently investing in the construction of a new building.
+Because we are a full-service CDMO, our goal is to be your partner from process development up to commercial products.
+Therefore, we are currently investing in the construction of a new building extension.
 This additional manufacturing facility will double our global manufacturing footprint and allow us to increase our capabilities to keep on reducing time to patients for your gene therapies.

-Located in the South of Paris, across the street from the current facility, this new building is designed for large-scale clinical and commercial batches.
-With commissioning in 2023, it is designed to be certified (European Medicines Agency) EMA and Food and Drug Administration (FDA) compliant, as is the case for the existing facility.
+Located in the South of Paris, across the street from the current facility, this new bio-manufacturing building is designed for large-scale clinical and commercial batches according to cGMP requirements.
+With commissioning in Q1 2024, it is designed to be certified (European Medicines Agency) EMA and Food and Drug Administration (FDA) compliant, as is the case for the existing facility.